 What Can I Serve with Greek Penne Pasta?

 Since there’s already an element of dill and cucumber in the sauce, I recommend a light cucumber and red onion salad and perhaps some kalamata olives, dolmas or pita bread.
+This would also go great with Mediterranean Lamb Loins.

 Who says all pasta has to be Italian?
 This creamy, tangy Greek sauce will have you saying, "OPA" in no time!